GeyserMC/GeyserWiki/_docs/geyser/faq.md

 Example: `/tp ".<bedrock_username>"`

 ## How do I add players to the whitelist when using Floodgate?
 There are three ways you can do this.
-The first way is to use Floodgate's built-in whitelist command, `/fwhitelist add .<bedrock_username>`.
+The first way is to use Floodgate's built-in whitelist command, `/fwhitelist add <bedrock_username>`.
 The second way is to turn off the whitelist using `/whitelist off`, then get the Geyser player to join, then run `/whitelist add ".<bedrock_username>"`, then turn the whitelist back on using `/whitelist on`.
 (If using this method for a Bedrock account linked to an existing, whitelisted Java account, there is no need to _also_ whitelist the Bedrock account; you may link the accounts then immediately turn the whitelist back on.)
-The second way is to add the player's UUID as given by Floodgate to the whitelist.json file and then run `/whitelist reload`.
+The third way is to add the player's UUID as given by Floodgate to the whitelist.json file and then run `/whitelist reload`.

 ## How do I find a player's UUID without them joining when using Floodgate?
 Use [this page.](https://floodgate-uuid.heathmitchell1.repl.co/) If this doesn't work, then try this method: